openlawteam/tribute-contracts/README.md

 [![codecov](https://codecov.io/gh/openlawteam/laoland/branch/master/graph/badge.svg?token=XZRL9RUYZE)](https://codecov.io/gh/openlawteam/laoland/)

+# Timelock Adapter Sandbox

+Timelocking is a basic business function to enforce “vesting” of founder shares and/or funds in a new enterprise.
+To bolt on this logic to Tribute, we can easily reframe the pull of tokens or ETH from a DAO into a smart contract deposit with an added mapping of permissioned accounts and timestamps, enforcing the right to withdraw only after termination (functions reformatted as `withdrawToTimelock()`, `withdrawFromTimelock()`, respectively).

 ## Overview

 At the LAO, we realized that even though Moloch is very useful and powerful, it has a lot of features that we don't necessarily need.
 Also, there are a few features that are missing and are hard to change.